pactflow/docs.pactflow.io/website/docs/docs/authentication/main.md

 _Eligible plans: all_

-SmartBear ID supports social login access via Github, Google and Microsoft.
+SmartBear ID supports social login access via Github, Google, and Microsoft.
 During account registration, the user can choose their preferred login option.

 ## SSO with SAML 2.0